chnyaa/ChanyaJirakawinvanich-repository/FinalProject.md

 ### Method and medium

 I plan to use 'Shorthand' as the main storytelling tool.
 Apart from the text section, I will integrate media such as the chart created by 'Flourish.studio', pictures, and videos to enrich the experience of my readers.

+## Part I

+### Storyboard

+* Page 1: This page aims to grab user attention through a catchy word as well as a strong appearance of elder.
+* Page 2: Through a top-down approach, this first graph portrays a big picture of this story, which is the rising world aging society trend.
+I want to raise awareness that this trend is something very close to everyone and might affect the reader in the short term.
+* Page 3: On this page, I want to focus on the aging society in Thailand.
+The graph shows the significant increase in the older generation over the prediction in the future.
+* Page 4: Then, the story will dig deep into the population by age group in Thailand during 2009-2019 as well as the dependency ratio.
+The support context here will highlight that the working-age will need to work harder since they need to support the rise of the elderly group.
+Moreover, the number of working-age will decrease in contrast to the elder that increased.
+* Page 5: This page will emphasize that this trend will last long due to the drop in birth rate as well as the rise in the birth rate.
+Also, this page will show the life expectancy of people in Thailand.
+* Page 6: On this page, it will summarize the impact of the aging society.
+So, it can smoothly lead to the call-to-action on the next page.
+* Page 7: My first call-to-action will focus on a personal level, which is for the reader to go back and take good care of their parents that are getting older every day.
+* Page 8: This last page will talk about the second call-to-action, which is for a reader to reach out and help an organization or nursing home that takes care of the homeless elderly.